17 Fruit Crops That Grow in Shade

 Raspberries are a familiar fruit that you can easily grow at home.
 Raspberry fruits are sweet, beautiful, and abundant.
 In spring, the flowers attract pollinators, and the summer fruits will attract birds.
 Fruits can be picked and eaten straight from the plant.
 They can also be enjoyed frozen, baked, or preserved as jams and jellies.

-Raspberries prefer full sun for the most abundant fruit production, but they will tolerate partial shade.
+Raspberries prefer full sun for the most abundant fruit production.
+However, these fruit crops will tolerate shade.
 You will need to do some annual maintenance with these plants.

 Raspberries grow numerous stems, called canes, that can quickly grow into a dense thicket.
 These shrubs quickly produce fruit, faster than some of the other fruiting plants on this list.
 Prune your plants each winter while they are dormant to remove dead canes and thin the stems so they are easier to access for harvesting.